IntRevise/IntRevise/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ to support the project!
+Thank you!

 ***